 The INFO field consists of variant call report information which only alludes to the quality of the sample data, but not to the sample data itself, enabling for fast single-pass processing.

-Read Depth, Filters based upon the number of FASTA reads aligned at that position, discarding any variants falling below the user-set limit.}
+Read Depth Filter.
+Filters based upon the number of FASTA reads aligned at that position, discarding any variants falling below the user-set limit.

-Call Quality, The variant caller often assigns its own scoring nomenclature (non-transparent, often related to read-depth) which is processed or ignored at this step.}
+Call Quality Filter.
+The variant caller often assigns its own scoring nomenclature (non-transparent, often related to read-depth) which is processed using the user-set limit.

-Mutation Type, Makes use of FuncAnnot annotations to filter single variants based upon user-set requirements of including any (multiple) of missense, nonsense, and synonymous mutation types.}
+Mutation Type Filer.
+Makes use of Adding Function module annotations to filter single variants based upon user-set requirements of including any (multiple) of missense, nonsense, and synonymous mutation types.

-Common Gene, Requires more than one input VCF.
-Depending on the level of domain specificity (gene/exon), maps out all domains common across all input and produces an output set of VCF files that solely include variants that fall within those domains only.}
+Same Gene Filter.
+Requires more than one input VCF.
+Depending on the level of domain specificity (gene/exon), maps out all domains common across all input and produces an output set of VCF files that solely include variants that fall within those domains only.

-Common Variant, As previous, but under the more stringent requirement that all output variants match the same position.}
+Same Variant Filter.
+As previous, but under the more stringent requirement that all output variants match the same genomic position.

 Sample Data - (FORMAT) Sample format field denoting the format which all subsequent sample data conform to.